 Wartler, “More than a little, the cavalry is coming.”

 Eloise, “What about the prisoner?”

-Katja, “Leave him, we will seal the front door, other help here soon enough.”
+Katja, “Leave him, we will seal the front door, help is coming.”

 Lauren seals the front door, they’ll have to either blow it open or smash it in.